Alaska Crossbow Education Course

 Alaska accepts the crossbow certification from any State/Province-sponsored crossbow education course.
 Other state's crossbow hunting licenses, tags, stamps, age exemptions, etc. are not adequate to fulfill Alaska's requirements.

-If you need a crossbow education course before coming to Alaska to hunt big game with a crossbow, visit the National Bowhunter Education Foundation website and complete their crossbow education certification course.
+If you need a crossbow education course before coming to Alaska to hunt with a crossbow, visit the National Bowhunter Education Foundation website and complete their crossbow education certification course.

-Please feel free to contact us if you need additional assistance or have questions about the crossbow education requirement to hunt big game with a crossbow in Alaska.
+Please feel free to contact us if you need additional assistance or have questions about the crossbow education requirement to hunt with a crossbow in Alaska.

 Important Crossbow Regulations

 A crossbow MAY NOT be used in any hunt or area specifically restricted to bow and arrow only, as a crossbow is not recognized as legal archery equipment.

 To hunt big game in Alaska with a crossbow, the crossbow MUST:

 - have at least a 100-pound peak draw weight.